Mosler MT900: MT900

 The MT900 used a carbon-fiber chassis with a LS6 V8 engine mounted amidships, powering the rear wheels.
 Power output is 350 hp, with 350 lb·ft torque.
 A ZF transaxle, designed for Porsche, was mounted upside down to allow the engine to sit in front of the rear axle.

 The original MT900 weighed 1175 kg, much more than the target weight, but could still accelerate to 60 mph in 3.5 seconds according to Car and Driver.
 The MT900 they tested could also do a 12.0 second quarter mile at 118 mph, and they recorded a top speed of 150 mph, limited by the redline.
 The MT900 pulled 1.02 g on the skidpad.
 The U.S. Environmental Protection Agency (EPA) estimated 19 mpgus and 28 mpgus in city and highway driving, respectively.

-The car had a somewhat plain exterior designed for aerodynamics, with a low 0.25 coefficient of drag.
+The exterior was designed for aerodynamics, with a 0.25 coefficient of drag.
 List price was US$164,000.
-Sales were certainly slow, and only a single prototype was produced.
+Only a single prototype was produced.